anzegu/eRedovalnica/README.md

 Then I created the subjects_users many-many model and declared the realtions.

 I styled the devise view files and rewrote them with simple_form.

+Added name and username to Users table, configured Subject index and show page.